March 02, 2021

 Drugs that cause widening of blood vessels (vasodilators) and lessen blood pressure may also be used to treat PAH.
 In some PAH cases, calcium channel blockers (e,g, nifedipine and diltiazem) are used as vasodilators.
 Unfortunately, only a small minority of patients appear to respond with improvement to the use of calcium channel blockers.
 Other vasodilator drugs have been used including phentolamine, phenoxybenzamine and prazosin.
 The effectiveness of vasodilator therapy varies from case to case.

-Other treatments such as anticoagulants, diuretics, and oxygen are used to treat PAH as supportive therapies.
+Other treatments such as anticoagulants, diuretics, and oxygen may be used to treat PAH as supportive therapies.
 Anticoagulants, such as warfarin, are drugs that prevent blood clots from forming.
-Studies have shown that treatment with anticoagulants improves the long-term prognosis in individuals with idiopathic and heritable forms of PAH.
+There are equivocal data on whether these drugs are useful in PAH patients and there are significant bleeding risks associated with them.
 Diuretics are used to treat fluid retention and swelling (edema) often associated with the condition.

 To continue with daily activities some individuals may need to carry portable oxygen when they go out.
-Often light exercise such as walking is still possible for PAH patients if they are able to carry portable oxygen.
+Often light exercise such as walking is still possible for PAH patients and can be useful to maintain muscle strength and conditioning.

 In severe cases of PAH, a heart-lung, single lung or double lung transplant may be recommended.
 In patients with lung transplants, both the structure and function of the right ventricle markedly improve.
 Lung transplant is itself a difficult process and results in new challenges for patients who undergo this procedure.
 Complications of transplantation include rejection of the transplanted organ and infection.
 Patients take medications for life to reduce their immune system’s ability to reject their transplanted organ.

 Pregnancy is not advised for patients with PAH because it puts an extra load on the heart.
-Oral contraceptives are not recommended, but other types of birth control may be used.
+Estrogen-containing oral contraceptives are generally not recommended, but other types of birth control may be used.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. funding, and some supported by private industry, are posted on this government website.